SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 In [`docs/build.md`](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md), you'll find detailed build instructions for all the supported platforms.
 By default, `llama.cpp` builds with auto-detected CPU support.
-We'll talk about GPU support in a moment, first - let's try building it as-is, because it's a good baseline to start with, and it doesn't require any external dependencies.
+We'll talk about enabling GPU support later, first - let's try building it as-is, because it's a good baseline to start with, and it doesn't require any external dependencies.
 To do that, we only need a C++ toolchain, [CMake](https://cmake.org/) and [Ninja](https://ninja-build.org/).

 > If you are **very** lazy, you can download a release from Github and skip building steps.